-Before your catheter ablation, you will meet with the cardiac electrophysiologist (specially trained heart doctor) who will do the procedure.
+Before your catheter ablation, you will meet with a specially trained heart doctor (cardiac electrophysiologist) who will do the procedure.
 He or she will tell you how to get ready.
 You will likely be told to stop or change your heart rhythm medicines for a period of time before the procedure.
 Follow your doctor’s instructions.
 Also:

 Tell the doctor about all prescription and over-the-counter medicines you take.
 This includes herbs, supplements, and vitamins.
 It also includes daily medicines, such as insulin or blood thinners.
 If you are allergic to any medicines, tell the doctor.

 Have any routine tests, such as blood tests, as recommended.

 Don’t eat or drink anything 12 hours before the procedure.

 Catheter ablation uses thin, flexible wires (electrode catheters) to find and destroy (ablate) problem cells.
 Here’s how the procedure is done:

 The heart’s signals are mapped.
 To find the problem, an electrophysiology study (EPS) is done.
 During this study, the doctor tries to start (induce) your arrhythmia.
 An electrical map of the heart is then created.
 This shows the type of arrhythmia you have and where the problem is.
 Using the map as a guide, the doctor knows where to ablate.